Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-19-baptisms.md

 That brought a slight frown to her face, which she tried, and failed, to suppress.
 Okay, so her return to Cimbrean had only been authorised an hour or so ago, so if they'd gone down to the lake there was no way he could have known, but it *still* bothered her that her boyfriend was hanging out with Sara, and how.

-"Have they been...doing that a lot?"
+"Have they been... doing that a lot?"
 She asked.

 "While they still have a lake to swim in, yeah."